-Professor Lawrence Lederman is a distinguished adjunct professor of law at New York Law School.
-He is of counsel in the New York office of Milbank, Tweed, Hadley & McCloy LLP and is chairman of the firm’s international corporate practice.
+Lawrence Lederman is a Distinguished Adjunct Professor of Law at New York Law School, where he teaches Corporate Governance and Mergers and Acquisitions.
+He is also of Counsel in the New York office of Milbank, Tweed, Hadley & McCloy LLP and is chairman of the firm’s international corporate practice.

-He also teaches corporate law at New York University School of Law, where he has been an adjunct professor of law since 1974.
-He has been chairman of the Practicing Law Institute Program on Corporate Restructuring.
-He is the author of Tombstones: A Lawyer’s Tales from the Takeover Decades (Farrar, Straus and Giroux, March 1992).
-He is listed in Marquis Who’s Who In America and The Best Lawyers in America.
+Professor Lederman also teaches corporate law at New York University School of Law, where he has been an adjunct professor of law since 1974.
+He has been chair of the Practicing Law Institute Program on Corporate Restructuring.
+He is the author of Tombstones: A Lawyer’s Tales from the Takeover Decades, and he is listed in Marquis Who’s Who In America and The Best Lawyers in America.

-Professor Lederman received his LL.B. from New York University School of Law, where he was an editor of the Law Review, a member of Order of the Coif and a John Norton Pomeroy Scholar.
-From 1966 to 1967, he served as a Law Clerk for Chief Justice Roger J. Traynor, California Supreme Court.
-He is a member of the Panel of Arbitrators of the American Arbitration Association.
-He is chairman of the Board of Phoenix House Development Foundation Inc since 1981; a director of The National Mentoring Partnership, Incorporated since 1993; a director of The New York Botanical Garden since 1996; and previously served as a director of The American Chess Foundation.
-He also chairs the Center on Business Law & Policy’s Board of Advisers.
-He teaches Corporate Governance; and Mergers & Acquisitions.
+From 1966 to 1967, Professor Lederman served as a law clerk for Chief Justice Roger J. Traynor, California Supreme Court.
+Currently, he is a member of the Panel of Arbitrators of the American Arbitration Association.
+He has also served as Chair of the Board of Phoenix House Development Foundation Inc since 1981, a director of The National Mentoring Partnership, Incorporated since 1993, and a director of The New York Botanical Garden since 1996.
+He previously served as a director of The American Chess Foundation.
+He also chairs the Center on Business Law and Policy’s Board of Advisors.